Sunday, January 13, 2008

-Les deux anglaises et le continent; Drama, France, 1971; D: François Truffaut, S: Jean-Pierre Léaud, Kika Markham, Stacey Tendeter, Sylvia Marriott, Marie Mansart, Philippe Léotard
+Les deux anglaises et le continent; drama, France, 1971; D: François Truffaut, S: Jean-Pierre Léaud, Kika Markham, Stacey Tendeter, Sylvia Marriott, Marie Mansart, Philippe Léotard

-Francois Truffaut once said he was very pleased with his elegant melodrama "Two English Girls" - an adaptation of Henri-Pierre Roché's novel - even though the film didn't achieve success during it's premier while the critics were reserved towards it.
-Conventionally directed drama, deprived from ostentative style we as the audience are use to these days, is truly overlong, yet in it's chore lies a touching, melancholic theme about fragile relationships, unrequited love and missed opportunities while Truffaut still achieved a few brave scenes.
+Francois Truffaut once said he was very pleased with his elegant melodrama "Two English Girls" - an adaptation of Henri-Pierre Roché's novel - even though the film didn't achieve success during its premiere, while the critics were reserved towards it.
+This conventionally directed drama, deprived from an opulent style we as the audience are used to these days, is truly overlong, yet at its core lies a touching, melancholic theme about fragile relationships, unrequited love and missed opportunities while Truffaut still achieved a few brave scenes.
 The best and probably the most unbelievable is the one where Cladue reads Muriel's letter in which she describes how her friend learned her how to masturbate when she was 8 (!), while one of the interesting ones is also the one where the sisters ask the hero about the "status" of the prostitutes in France.
 Without doubt, the daring parts of the story, among them even the finale that depicts Claude and Muriel having intercourse, are better, while the dramatic ones are rather tame and slightly monotone.